 Share Repurchase Program.
-On January 17, 2023, our board of directors authorized a share repurchase program for up to \$125.0 million of our outstanding common stock, pursuant to which we have acquired no shares of our common stock.
-The authorization for this program will remain in effect through March 31, 2024.
-On January 16, 2024, our board of directors authorized a share repurchase program for up to \$125.0 million of our common stock to commence upon expiration of our existing share repurchase program that is set to expire on March 31, 2024.
-This authorization is to remain in effect through March 31, 2025.
+On January 16, 2024, our board of directors authorized a share repurchase program for up to \$125.0 million of our outstanding common stock, pursuant to which we have acquired no shares of our common stock.
+The authorization for this program will remain in effect through March 31, 2025.
+On January 21, 2025, our board of directors authorized a share repurchase program for up to \$125.0 million of our common stock to commence upon expiration of our existing share repurchase program that is set to expire on March 31, 2025.
+This authorization is to remain in effect through March 31, 2026.

 Dividends.
 Pursuant to Tennessee banking law, Pinnacle Bank may not, without the prior consent of the TDFI, pay any dividends to us in a calendar year in excess of the total of its retained net profits for that year plus the retained net profits for the preceding two years.
-During the year ended December 31, 2023, Pinnacle Bank paid dividends of \$106.2 million to us which was within the limits allowed by the TDFI.
+During the year ended December 31, 2024, Pinnacle Bank paid dividends of \$109.9 million to us which was within the limits allowed by the TDFI.

-During the year ended December 31, 2023, we paid \$68.7 million in dividends to common shareholders.
-On January 16, 2024 our board of directors declared a \$0.22 quarterly cash dividend to common shareholders (approximately \$17.3 million in aggregate) that was paid on February 23, 2024 to common shareholders of record as of the close of business on February 2, 2024.
+During the year ended December 31, 2024, we paid \$69.0 million in dividends to common shareholders.
+On January 21, 2025 our board of directors declared a \$0.24 quarterly cash dividend to common shareholders (approximately \$17.3 million in aggregate) to be paid on February 28, 2025 to common shareholders of record as of the close of business on February 7, 2025.

-During the year ended December 31, 2023, we paid \$15.2 million of dividends on our Series B Preferred Stock.
-On January 16, 2024 our board of directors declared a \$16.88 quarterly cash dividend (approximately \$3.8 million in aggregate) that will be paid on March 1, 2024 to preferred shareholders of record as of the close of business on February 15, 2024.
+During the year ended December 31, 2024, we paid \$15.2 million of dividends on our Series B Preferred Stock.
+On January 21, 2025 our board of directors declared a \$16.88 quarterly cash dividend (approximately \$3.8 million in aggregate) that will be paid on March 1, 2025 to preferred shareholders of record as of the close of business on February 14, 2025.
 This dividend equates to \$0.422 per share on our depositary shares.

-The amount and timing of all future dividend payments, if any, is subject to board discretion and will depend on our earnings, capital position, financial condition and other factors, including, if necessary, our receipt of dividends from Pinnacle Bank, regulatory capital requirements, as they become known to us and receipt of any regulatory approvals that may become required as a result of our and our bank subsidiary's financial results.
+The amount and timing of all future dividend payments, if any, are subject to board discretion and will depend on our earnings, capital position, financial condition and other factors, including, if necessary, our receipt of dividends from Pinnacle Bank, regulatory capital requirements, as they become known to us and receipt of any regulatory approvals that may become required as a result of our and our bank subsidiary's financial results.